Abstract & Bloom

 And though everything is impermanent,

-there comes a moment of declaration—
+there is a moment

 the painting exist.